akharrou/QuickDocs/LatexDraft.md

 <br>
 <br>

--	A **pacakge** is an abstraction – of a set of commands, that add features and functionalities [to a document], giving you new capabilties.
-These bundles of features and functionalities are imported, *so to speak*, independant of *document classes*.
+-	A **pacakge** is an abstraction – of a set of commands, that add features and functionalities [to the LaTeX processor], giving you new capabilties.
+Packages are imported, *so to speak*, independantly from *document classes*.

 -	***To use packages:***
 	```latex